Dealing with job losses amongst stokvel members

 The problem is that stokvels don’t know how to deal with high numbers of members not making monthly contributions.
 But this global Covid-19 pandemic, which has devastating financial implications on businesses and people’s livelihoods, is a wake-up call for stokvels to consider long-term measures of dealing with members being suddenly unemployed or retrenched.

 “Over the years that has been a major shift towards long-term investing, where societies are investing in properties or even vehicles,” he explains.
 For instance, if we reinvest some of our savings into income-generating activities, such as buying in facilities or equipment we could rent out to funerals, weddings or events.
 The profits made from these activities could further assist when members don’t have money to make their monthly contributions.”

-Development Economist Ntombana Mbele gives a few tips on how stokvels can support their retrenched members
+Here are a few tips on how stokvels can support their retrenched members from Development Economist, Ntombana Mbele.

-Reduce retrenched members’ contribution fee by 30 t0 50 percent
+Reduce retrenched members’ contribution fee by 30 to 50 percent

 Stokvels can introduce income protection savings as a part of the monthly contribution fee